 Recommendations for power analyses and sample sizes

 Readers might reasonably seek concrete recommendations for sample sizes in future IRAP studies.
-Unfortunately, my answer may be unsatisfying: (1) it depends, and (2) it should probably be much larger than you think(Bakker et al., 2016).
+Unfortunately, my answer may be unsatisfying: (1) it depends, and (2) it should probably be much larger than you think.
 This position is drawn from a few sources.
 First, the authors of the seminal article “False Positive Psychology” paper (2011) have since stated that one of their biggest regrets in that paper was to specify a minimum sample size, due to the subsequent misuse of that recommendation (Simmons et al., 2018).
-(Rohrer, 2023)It’s worth noting that similar misuses of sample size recommendations are already visible within the IRAP literature: Vahey and colleagues (2015) reported an analysis of the IRAP’s clinical criterion validity and the results of multiple power analyses based on their effect size estimate.
+It’s worth noting that similar misuses of sample size recommendations are already visible within the IRAP literature: Vahey and colleagues (2015) reported an analysis of the IRAP’s clinical criterion validity and the results of multiple power analyses based on their effect size estimate.
 Citations of Vahey et al. (2015) often inappropriately or inaccurately cite these recommendations.
 For example, many papers make reference to the sample size recommendation reported in Vahey et al.’s (2015) abstract (i.e., “N = 29 to 37”) even when the authors are employing a completely different analyses (e.g., other than a one-tailed Pearson’s r correlation with α-level = .05) and/or are conducting research outside of the clinical domain to which Vahey et al. (2015) limited the scope of their meta-analysis (e.g., Farrell et al., 2015; Kavanagh et al., 2016; Kavanagh, Roelandt, et al., 2019; Leech & Barnes-Holmes, 2020; Maloney & Barnes-Holmes, 2016).

 Second, research has demonstrated that researchers’ intuitions about the relationship between statistical power and sample size are inaccurate and tend to greatly over-estimate power (Bakker et al., 2016).
 Deeper engagement with sample size choices and their power implications is therefore warranted.

-In light of the above, it seems important to not provide sample size recommendations that risk being cited or followed unthinkingly, absent of context or specifics.
+In light of the above, I am reluctant to provide sample size recommendations that risk being cited or followed unthinkingly, absent of context or specifics.
 Instead, I encourage readers to think more deeply about their inference method, engage with the concept and calculation of statistical power, and plan their studies accordingly.
 In general, power analyses should be conducted and reported in a reproducible manner, for example for example using the pwr R package (Champely, 2016) or Superpower (Caldwell et al., 2022).
 For a beginner introduction to statistical power using interactive visualizations, see Magnusson (2023).
 For a seminal book-length treatment see Cohen (1988).

-Tests of interaction effects are often reported in the IRAP literature, typically via the interaction term in multiway ANOVAs.
+It is also worth considering that tests of interaction effects are often reported in the IRAP literature, typically via the interaction term in multiway ANOVAs.
 Determining statical power for interaction terms is more complex than implied by some power analysis software such as G*Power (Faul et al., 2007), and I recommend that researchers should base power analyses on specific forms of expected or plausible interactions (e.g., reversed, fully attenuated, partially attenuated) and their post hoc tests rather than the interaction term in an ANOVA alone (see Caldwell et al., 2022; Sommet et al., 2022).